Carl Beam: Crossroads

 His last body of work was in process until the time of his death in 2005.
 It was titled Crossroads from the blues song by Robert Johnson.
 The work included images of pop stars, gangsters, scientists, native leaders, politicians, writers and poets, musicians (Robert Johnson, Bob Dylan, Marilyn Manson, Jerry Garcia, Britney Spears, John Lennon), TV personalities (Martha Stewart), animals, and birds.
 He had completed Plexiglas works, and 22"x 30" paper works for Crossroads and was in the middle of a suite of etchings at the time of his death.

 It's All Relative exhibition

 In 2004, the Canadian Clay and Glass Gallery in Waterloo, Ontario, created a traveling exhibition, curated by Virginia Eichhorn, of 50 ceramic pieces by Carl Beam, Ann Beam, and Anong Migwans Beam.
 This marked the first time all three exhibited together.
-It was his last exhibition during his lifetime.
-It continues to tour.
+It was his last exhibition during his lifetime and was a touring exhibition.

 Legacy

-Carl Beam was the first artist of Native ancestry to have his work purchased by the National Gallery of Canada as contemporary art (1986), thus opening the door for a generation of Native artists to enter.
+Carl Beam was the first artist of Indigenous ancestry to have his work purchased by the National Gallery of Canada as contemporary art (1986), thus opening the door for a generation of Indigenous artists to enter.
 "Despite Beam's reluctance to be defined as a "Native Artist", his art deals with the struggles of his people."